Achievable logoAchievable logo

 • Take a deposit for the new issue

-After a completed registration form is reviewed by the SEC, they will effectively register the security.
+After the SEC reviews a completed registration form, the SEC will register the security.
 At some point during the cooling-off period, an effective date is announced.
 The effective date is the first day the security may be legally sold to the public.

-When a new issue’s registration is effective, the underwriter reaches out to customers who submitted indications of interest.
-If demand is high for the issue, they must be selective when determining which investors get shares.
-There aren’t many guidelines here, so underwriters typically sell shares to their most profitable customers.
+Once the registration becomes effective, the underwriter contacts customers who submitted indications of interest.
+If demand is high, the underwriter must decide which investors receive shares.
+There are few formal guidelines here, so underwriters often allocate shares to their most profitable customers.

 New issues are sold at the public offering price (POP).
 You probably remember this term from the investment companies chapter.
-Similar to an investor buying a mutual fund, IPOs are purchased at the POP.
+Similar to buying a mutual fund, IPO shares are purchased at the POP.

 The Securities Act of 1933 requires the underwriting syndicate to deliver a prospectus to each investor buying the IPO.
 The following pieces of information are found in an issuer’s prospectus: